bidyutchanda/bidyutchanda.github.io/_posts/2018-11-23-wordmaster.md

 You can find the code for this project at GitHub [here](https://github.com/bidyutchanda/WordMaster) and can fork or star it from the buttons above.

+## Packages used

+All the packages used in this project are open-source and are available at PyPi.
+* [NLTK](http://nltk.org) - Statistical natural language processing for English.
+* [TextBlob](https://textblob.readthedocs.io/en/dev/) - For processing textual data.
+* [ety](https://github.com/jmsv/ety-python) - To analyse etymologies of text written by various historical authors.